whatsupcoders/Neumorphism/README.md

 # Alert
-Alert components use to notify user of information Let's see how to create the alert component in HarmonyOS.
+Alert components use to notify user of information Lets see how to create the alert component in HarmonyOS.

 1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Alert/blob/main/neumorph_alert/alert/alert.hml"> here </a> as shown below.